Jadout7/DesignPatterns/README.md

 under-glow.
 To accommodate these preferences, the Decorator pattern can be implemented to dynamically modify the features of the car based on customer selections.

-In Pseudo-Code: Create a `CarFeature` interface representing a feature of the car.
+In Pseudo-Code: Create a `CarFeature` abstract class representing a feature of the car.
 Then, create feature implementations like `AirFreshener`, `RearCamera`, etc. each adding specific modifications to the base car features.
 When a customer selects a feature, decorators can be dynamically applied based on their preferences.